iszczesniak/cpp/categories/index.md

 ## The definitions of lvalues and rvalues

-It is difficult to find a concise and correct definition of lvalues and rvalues in C++.
-The C++ standard, which has about 1500 pages, defines them is various places, as needed, all over the document.
+You can look in vain for a concise and correct definition of lvalues and rvalues in the C++ standard.
+The C++ standard, which has about 1500 pages, defines them partially is various places, as needed.

 Furthermore, in modern C++ new expression categories were introduced: prvalue, glvalue, and xvalue.
 However, the most important categories